 Do humans possess any negative trait in particular that is not seen in other animals?

 Genocide is a human thing that I don’t see an equivalent of in animals.
-In animals we see killing, we even see warfare.
-Ants for example kill each other on a massive scale.
+In animals, we see killing; we even see warfare.
+Ants, for example, kill each other on a massive scale.
 Chimpanzees kill one another on occasion.
-But the systematic killing of a whole population, or attempts to do so, we can proudly say that is a uniquely human behaviour.
+But the systematic killing of a whole population, or attempts to do so, we can proudly say that is uniquely human behaviour.

 What would you like your legacy to be?

 I would like to have convinced people that there’s more between us and other species than they may assume and so bring humans down a little bit from their pedestal because I don’t think that has been particularly constructive.

 Frans De Waal | Are We Smart Enough to Know How Smart Animals Are? is out now through WW Norton